What You Need to Know:

 Qualifying for a Mortgage

-These minimum qualifying rates are meant to ensure homebuyers can still manage their mortgage payments should interest rates rise.
+These minimum qualifying rates are meant to help ensure homebuyers can still manage their mortgage payments should interest rates rise.

 Renewing Your Mortgage